-Budgeted cost: £13,439.60
+Budgeted cost: £15,889

-Activity Evidence that supports this approach Challenge number(s) addressed Small group intervention including the use of school led tutoring EEF COVID-19 support guide for schools "There is extensive evidence supporting the impact of high-quality one to one and small group tuition as a catch-up strategy."
+Activity Evidence that supports this approach Challenge number(s) addressed Nessy Intervention Nessy learning is inclusive because it is individualised.
+Methods are based on Structured Literacy, and are guided by the Science of Reading.
+2,4 Small group intervention EEF COVID-19 support guide for schools "There is extensive evidence supporting the impact of high-quality one to one and small group tuition as a catch-up strategy."
 2,3